A World Without Malaria

-ADPP Mozambique, a Mozambican development agency, is Planet Aid's sister organization and a member of the Humana People to People Federation.
+ADPP Mozambique, a Mozambican development agency, is Planet Aid's partner and a member of the Humana People to People Federation.
 ADPP is currently working with organizations on the ground to facilitate aid to victims of the cyclone, which includes the distribution of malaria kits.
 ADPP recently distributed approximately 500 mosquito nets in the village of Muda, a community in the Nhamatanda District where ADPP operates a teacher training college and implements other projects.
 Priority for the distribution was given to pregnant women, women with children, and the elderly.
 The distribution was made possible with the support of ExxonMobile.

 You can read more about the ongoing efforts (called the "Start Over" campaign) on ADPP Mozambique's Facebook page.

 Elsewhere, Planet Aid is lending a hand in the fight to end malaria though support of programs being implemented by other organizations.
 For example, in 2017, Planet Aid supported Humana People to People South Africa in fighting malaria by supporting testing and education.
 In that one year alone, HPP-South Africa tested 42,884 people for malaria using a rapid diagnosis test, and 395 people were found positive and were referred for treatment.

 While South Africa is no longer a high-burden country for malaria, there are still hundreds of deaths due to malaria there each year, and cases of malaria are on the rise.
 In 2017, there was about 20,000 malaria cases reported in South Africa, four times the number from 2016.
 This increase is cause for concern, and has spotlighted the need for more intervention.